 Social Isolation and Psychological Effects

 The symptoms of psoriasis such as red and scaly skin can be painful as well as embarrassing in social settings.
-Almost any area of the body can be affected, including the arms, legs, face and head.
-In can be difficult to hide changes to the appearance of the skin, which can cause patients to become uncomfortable and self-conscious in social situations.
+Almost any area of the body can be affected, including the arms, legs, face, and head.
+It can be difficult to hide changes to the appearance of the skin, which can cause patients to become uncomfortable and self-conscious in social situations.

 For this reason, many sufferers of psoriasis choose to somewhat isolate themselves from society and are more likely to suffer from depression.
 However, psoriasis is an inflammatory autoimmune condition that is not contagious and should not be a cause of isolation.